1. Home

 Orders Page with different settings

-Now, if you wish to have a singular cohesive template for all of these orders, you can create your new template like this-
+Now, you wish to have a singular cohesive template for all of these orders.
+First, under ‘Select orders to apply new settings to’, you will choose ‘To all orders’.

 Custom Order Numbers Options - Tyche Softwares Documentation